piglovesyou/graphql-let/README.md

 }
 ```

-## Configuration options are mosly same as `codegen.yml` except:
+## Configuration options are mostly same as `codegen.yml`, except

-graphql-let passes most of options to GraphQL code generator, so
+graphql-let passes most of the options to GraphQL code generator, so
-**`.graphql-let.yml` is mostly compatible to `codegen.yml`.
+**`.graphql-let.yml` is mostly compatible with `codegen.yml`.
 However**, some of
-them are strictly controlled by graphql-let where you can't decide what to
+they are strictly controlled by graphql-let where you can't decide what to
 generate.

 ### Exception: `generates`